rodchristiansen/micromdm/docs/user-guide/quickstart.md

 - `tls-*` flags are used to specify the path to your TLS certificate and key.
 You MUST configure them if `micromdm` will terminate connections to a device.
 If you prefer to terminate TLS with a loadbalancer, you can set `-tls=false`.
 **NOTE**: You must use the `-flag=false` form to turn off a boolean flag.
+- `scep-client-validity` is an optional key to extend your SCEP client certificate validity from the default 1 year, in the example 3 years is set as an example one would set to match the lengh of their device lease.
+- `no-command-history` is an optional key to keep your micromdm `db` lean.

 Command line flags are used for configuration, because they are easy to discover and document.
 For a full list of available configurations and their usage, run `micromdm -help`.